hairmot/SITSUpgradeToolChain/readme.md

-## Synopsis
+## Overview

 This repository will provide a developer with everything necessary to develop, compile and minify the three sits UI frameworks.

 Whilst this toolchain is running, changes to the component .less files will be monitored.
-On changes, they will be compiled, minified and output to the dist directory.
+On changes, they will be compiled, optionally minified and output to the dist directory.
+They will also be refreshed in the proxied web session if the proxy is running.

 ## Using the tool

+There are several different uses listed below:

+- "npm run dev".
+This will run a proxy of the dev web server and inject your compiled resource files.
-To run this tool chain, use the command "npm run start".
-This will run a proxy of the dev web server but inject your local changes.
-No other users of the system will be affected.
+- "npm run dev-minify".
+This will run a proxy of the dev web server and inject your MINIFIED compiled resource files.
+- "npm run build".
+This will compile the resouce files to the dist folder.
+- "npm run build-minify".
+This will compile and minify resource files to the dist folder.

 ## Installation